- Control the motion and stop it smoothly with the brake motor

 There are usually two types of barrels.
 The closed barrels are great if you don’t want any splashes and ensure maximum protection for your operator.
 It keeps the workpieces safe inside the system and keeps them from flying out as well.

-The open barrel rotary tumblers, on the other hand, has an open end.
+The open barrel rotary tumblers, on the other hand, have an open end.
 The closed-end is attached to the driveshaft where the rotation is generated.

 4.2 The Motor: